- Aug. 30, 2019

 They seem to be responding to the sizable wellness-oriented portion of the American electorate that’s now a Twilight Zone away from a few election cycles ago, when politicians were scrambling to be the one you’d most want to knock back a beer with.

-The Washington Post reports – or it gushes – that Democrats have embraced the “self-care” movement.
+The Washington Post reports – or rather, it gushes – that Democrats have embraced the “self-care” movement.
 This development is about as nauseating as gulping a kale smoothie.
 In fact, it’s merely another iteration in the journey of self-obsession that’s been raging across the nation since the mid-1960s.

 Anyone recall the “If it feels good, do it” mantra of the 60s?
 That assertion has underlain American culture for decades now.
 And not for the better.